JohnbrylleCol2004/WD-FINALS/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  This repository is to showcase my personal website.
+  This repository is to present my personal website.
 </div>

 <br />